deborahmoreira/data_structure_ii/wikipedia_network/README.md

 ## Part II - Different ways to draw the network

-Using some tools such as [Gephi](https://gephi.org/), [Retina](https://ouestware.gitlab.io/retina/beta) and [Gephisto](https://jacomyma.github.io/gephisto/) we can visualize our network in different colors and shapes, which hepl us to better comprehend what was builded in previous section.
+Using some tools such as [Gephi](https://gephi.org/), [Retina](https://ouestware.gitlab.io/retina/beta) and [Gephisto](https://jacomyma.github.io/gephisto/) we can visualize our network in different colors and shapes, which help us to better understand what was builded in previous section.

 ### Gephi